The Technology M&A Review: Canada

-Canada recorded US$160 billion in deal activity in 2019, with technology deals comprising the largest share of overall transaction activity.
-The Canadian technology sector has flourished in recent years, in part due to favourable immigration policies, a skilled workforce, ample venture capital and supportive tax incentives.
-Several notable technology M&A transactions have been completed within the past two years, including the three significant transactions noted below.
+Canada recorded US$36 billion in public M&A deal activity in 2020, with technology deals comprising roughly a 13 per cent share.3 The Canadian technology sector has flourished in recent years, in part because of favourable immigration policies, a skilled workforce, ample venture capital and supportive tax incentives.
+Several notable technology M&A transactions were completed within the past two years, including three significant transactions noted below.

-- On 21 February 2019, BlackBerry Limited, a provider of security software and services to enterprises and governments, acquired Cylance, a privately held AI and cybersecurity company.
+- On 21 February 2019, BlackBerry Limited (New York Stock Exchange (NYSE): BB; Toronto Stock Exchange (TSX): BB), a provider of security software and services to enterprises and governments, acquired Cylance, a privately-held artificial intelligence and cybersecurity company.
 The aggregate consideration paid by Blackberry was approximately US$1.4 billion.

-- On 24 December 2019, OpenText, a global leader in enterprise information management, acquired Carbonite, Inc, a provider of cloud-based subscription data protection, backup, disaster recovery and endpoint security to small and medium-sized businesses and prosumers.
+- On 24 December 2019, OpenText (Nasdaq: OTEX; TSX: OTEX), a global leader in enterprise information management, acquired Carbonite, Inc. (Nasdaq: CARB), a provider of cloud-based subscription data protection, backup, disaster recovery and endpoint security to small and medium sized businesses and prosumers.
 The total purchase price was approximately US$1.45 billion.

 ii Private equity transactions

-The Canadian Venture Capital Association reported a decrease in Canadian private equity M&A deal volume from 590 deals in 2018 to 529 deals in 2019; and, a decrease in total deal value from C$22.7 billion in 2018 to C$19 billion in 2019.
-Despite the overall decline in Canadian private equity M&A during 2019, the technology sector accounted for the second-largest proportion of private equity M&A deals in Canada, totalling over C$3 billion.
-The most significant private equity deals in the technology sector included the following:
+The Canadian Venture Capital Association reported a slight decrease in Canadian private equity M&A deal volume from 661 deals in 2019 to 643 deals in 2020, and a decrease in total deal value from C$19 billion in 2019 to C$14 billion in 2020.4 Despite the decline in Canadian private equity M&A deal value during 2020, the technology sector accounted for the second largest proportion of private equity M&A deals in Canada; totaling over C$3.6 billion.5 The most significant private equity deals in the technology sector included:

-- On 30 May 2019, Thoma Bravo LLC, a private equity firm with over US$35 billion in investor commitments, acquired AutoData Solutions Group, a provider of data and software solutions that power the automotive ecosystem.
-The transaction was valued at C$1.35 billion.
+- On 27 February 2020, Stonepeak Infrastructure Partners, a private equity firm with over US$17 billion in investor commitments, acquired Xplornet Communications Inc, a leading provider of rural broadband services.
+The transaction was valued at US$2.67 billion.

-in the first quarter of 2019.
-While private equity M&A showed a strong rebound at large, the technology sector had one of the lowest deal size totals with C$50 million.
+The first quarter of 2021 displayed a modest rebound in private equity M&A with 177 deals valued at C$2.6 billion, a more than C$500 million increase from each of the previous three quarters in total deal value.6 While private equity M&A showed a modest rebound at large, the technology sector had one of the greatest deal size totals with C$547 million.